New Jersey State Income Tax 2026

 Does New Jersey have a local income tax?

 Sources: New Jersey Division of Taxation (nj.gov/treasury/taxation), Tax Foundation.
-Data verified April 2026.
+Data verified May 2026.
 Not tax advice.
+Always confirm current figures with the NJ Division of Taxation or a licensed CPA or Enrolled Agent before filing.